-Further along the south coast main road you will see Zafran, a very good Indian restaurant, Indian restaurants are limited in Barbados, but if you feel the urge for curry then here is your best bet.
+Further along the south coast main road, you will see Zafran, is Indian restaurant, Indian restaurants are limited in Barbados, but if you feel the urge for a curry then here is your best bet.

-Moving along you will next see Berts Bar, which has recently been refurbished and it a great place to catch some sporting action, they also do a fantastic pizza.
+Moving along you will next see Bert’s Bar, which is a great place to catch some sporting action, they also do a fantastic pizza.

-As you drive around the island, you will see numerous Chefette restaurants; it is the Barbadian equivalent of McDonalds.
-Barbados being one of the only places in the world where McDonalds failed and closed down!
-Chefette sell a variety of tasty burgers, chicken, pizza and other take away foods.
-Whilst on the island try something from Chefette and you will realise that they have managed to make fast food very tasty!
+As you drive around the island, you will see numerous Chefette restaurants; it is the Barbadian equivalent of McDonald’s.
+Barbados is one of the only places in the world where McDonald’s failed and closed down!
+Chefette sells a variety of tasty burgers, chicken, pizza and take away foods.
+Whilst on the island try something from Chefette and you will realize that they have managed to make fast food very tasty!